petershin/liferay-learn/docs/dxp/latest/en/site-building/site-appearance/style-books/developer-guide/style-book-token-definitions.md

 `name`: The token's name.

 `type`: The type of data that the token displays.
 Use `"Integer"`, `"Float"`, or `"String"` to display a text field holding those types of values.
 Use `"Boolean"` to display a checkbox.
+Use `"Length"` to provide customizable units of measurement, like pixels, ems, or percentages.

 `validValues`: Optional property that lists available options for the User in the UI.
 This field must contain a nested list of `label` and `value` pairs (`value` is the field's value in CSS).
 This property cannot be used together with `editorType`.
 Defining a value for `validValues` makes the input type automatically a select input.